dsnopek/godot-docs/classes/class_@globalscope.rst

 :ref:`MIDIMessage<enum_@GlobalScope_MIDIMessage>` **MIDI_MESSAGE_CONTINUE** = ``251``

-MIDI continue message.
-Continue at the point the sequence was stopped.
+MIDI message sent to resume from the point the current sequence or song was paused.

 .. _class_@GlobalScope_constant_MIDI_MESSAGE_STOP: